cms-dev/cms/docs/Troubleshooting.rst

   *Possible cause.* The version of CMS that created the schema in your database is different from the one you are using now.
 If the schema is older than the current version, you can update the schema as in :ref:`installation_updatingcms`.

+- *Symptom.* Some components of CMS fail randomly and PostgreSQL complains about having too many connections.

+  *Possible cause.* The default configuration of PostgreSQL may allow insufficiently many incoming connections on the database engine.
+You can raise this limit by tweaking the ```max_connections``` parameter in ```postgresql.conf``` (`see docs <http://www.postgresql.org/docs/9.1/static/runtime-config-connection.html>`_).
+This, in turn, requires more shared memory for the PostgreSQL process (see ```shared_buffers``` parameter in `docs <http://www.postgresql.org/docs/9.1/static/runtime-config-resource.html>`_), which may overflow the maximum limit allowed by the operating system.
+In such case see the suggestions in http://www.postgresql.org/docs/9.1/static/kernel-resources.html#SYSVIPC.
+Users reported that another way to go is to use a connection pooler like `PgBouncer <https://wiki.postgresql.org/wiki/PgBouncer>`_.

+  Slightly different, but related, is another issue: CMS may be unable to create new connections to the database because its pool is exhausted.
+In this case you probably want to modify the ```pool_size``` argument in :gh_blob:`cms/db/__init__.py` or try to spread your users over more instances of ContestWebServer.

 Servers
 =======